jacekturek/RELATIONAL_SIG_DATABASE/README.md

 > ℹ️ Data is statically raw and unprocessed information.

-The cathegory of the data is SEO signals in social media.
+The category of the data is SEO signals in social media.

 ##
 > ℹ️ The relational model represents how data is stored in Relational Databases.